SouthsideSoftware/delcom-indicator/README.md

 delcom-indicator
 ===============

-A node library to drive a [Declom Visual Indicator](http://www.delcomproducts.com/products_usblmp.asp)
+A node library to drive a [Delcom Visual Indicator](http://www.delcomproducts.com/products_usblmp.asp)

 Our development roadmap is on the [delcom-indicator Trello board](https://trello.com/b/m7d4l8qx/delcom-indicator)